ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

+A node is an actor.
+An edge is a link between actor's decision.

-A node is a situation consisting of multiple actors doing stuff.
+A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

-An edge is a link between two actor's decision.
-It can be connected on either (or multiple) of a "who", "what", or "why".

 The key skills:

-* Enriching a node via avenues: **"who" (understanding the multiple actors involved and ability to put yourself in their perspective - understanding their background and history)**, "what/how" (understanding how the action is done), "why" (understanding the rationale/objectives), "when" (when in time), "where" (where in place).
-The "why" being most important.
+* Understanding the "who" (understanding the multiple actors involved and ability to put yourself in their perspective - understanding their background and history)**
-* Forming an edge in the past/current: "who" (past actions by the same actor), "what/how" (similar actions by different actors), "why" (similar rationales/objectives), "when" (history), "where" (geography).
-* Forming an edge in the future: figuring out what relevant actors will do in response to the past/current.
+* Understanding the "what/how" (understanding how, when and where the action is done)
+* Understanding the "why" (understanding the rationale/objectives)

+Then, you can make connections in the past (history) and the future (how the situation unfolds) from different actors perspectives and actions.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.